Morris Hillquit: Legacy

 Hillquit was first and foremost an orator, delivering a torrent of public talks on socialist themes to various audiences throughout his life.
 In his memoirs, Hillquit conservatively estimates the total number of such speeches to have been "at least 2,000."
 He often appeared in public debates taking up the socialist banner.
 He wrote frequently for popular magazines and the party press but fairly infrequently for publication in leaflet or pamphlet form.

-Despite the fact that Hillquit was not a prolific pamphleteer, he did author a number of substantial books, including a serious academic history of socialism, History of Socialism in the United States (1903, revised 1910 — translated into both Russian and German); works of popularization, such as Socialism in Theory and Practice (1909) and Socialism Summed Up (1912); a short theoretical piece, From Marx to Lenin (1921), as well as a posthumously published memoir, Loose Leaves from a Busy Life (1934).
+Despite the fact that Hillquit was not a prolific pamphleteer, he did author a number of substantial books, including a serious academic history of socialism, History of Socialism in the United States (1903, revised 1910 — translated into Russian, German, and Yiddish); works of popularization, such as Socialism in Theory and Practice (1909) and Socialism Summed Up (1912); a short theoretical piece, From Marx to Lenin (1921), as well as a posthumously published memoir, Loose Leaves from a Busy Life (1934).

-Hillquit's papers are housed at the State Historical Society of Wisconsin at Madison and are available on microfilm.
+Hillquit's papers are housed at the State Historical Society of Wisconsin in Madison, Wisconsin and are available on microfilm.

 One of the buildings of the East River Housing Corporation, a housing cooperative started by the International Ladies' Garment Workers' Union in Cooperative Village on the Lower East Side, was named in Hillquit's honor.